Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

-Note that from the seller's perspective, the particular asymmetries between bidders do not matter, only insofar as the number of active bidders $k$ and the revenue $\alpha$ are affected.
+Note that from the seller's perspective, the particular asymmetries between bidders do not matter; the optimal reserve price only depends on the number of active bidders $k$ and the lower bound $\alpha$.
 This is because all the payoff-relevant features remain the same regardless of which bidder is picked as the winner: the highest bidder's value is always drawn from $H(v)$ and the second-highest value is always $\alpha$.
 Hence, the seller's optimal reserve price is symmetric across bidders.